Docs

 try {

-const res = await clerkClient.users.updateUser(
+const res = await client.users.updateUser(formData.get('id') as string, {

-publicMetadata: { role: formData.get("role") },
+publicMetadata: { role: formData.get('role') },

-return { message: res.publicMetadata };
+return { message: res.publicMetadata }

 } catch (err) {

-return { message: err };
+return { message: err }

 }